wenjie2wang/splines2/README.md

     close-form recusive formulas

-In addition to the R interface, **splines2** also provides a C++ head-only library integrated with **Rcpp**, which allows construction of spline basis matrix directly in C++ with the help of **Rcpp** and **RcppArmadillo**.
+In addition to the R interface, **splines2** also provides a C++ header-only library integrated with **Rcpp**, which allows construction of spline basis matrix directly in C++ with the help of **Rcpp** and **RcppArmadillo**.
 So it can also be treated as a **Rcpp**\* package.